We Let AI Build Our Website – Here’s What Happened

 3. Deployment and Preview

-Using Vercel, we deployed preview environments automatically with every prompt iteration.
+Using Vercel, we deployed preview environments automatically with every iteration.
 This gave our designers, developers, and content team a way to view and refine the site in near-real time.

 We’d edit a line of copy, tweak a layout variant, or adjust motion timing—all within seconds.
 AI sped up production and reduced friction between roles, allowing designers to write prompts, developers to tune components, and strategists to shape copy.